tprasadt/InstaSafeZTAA.github.io/index.md

 <h4>User Groups</h4>
 Users are easily manageable when the size of the organization is small or medium but as the size of the organization keeps increasing, it poses an administrative challenge to the people maintaining the users on the platform.
 User Groups are a construct by which administrators can keep track of users as groups instead of individual users.
 This allows the administrators to perform actions on groups of users which saves them a lot of time and organizational effort.
 Additionally, Administrators can still grant users privileges apart from their group privileges.

+The method helps to share the common access to a group specifically such as access for HR operations to HR department(group) alone.

 <h4>Auth Profile</h4>
-Users can be authenticated into the Zero Trust platform in the following ways The primary authentication mode can be any of the following Password
+Users can be authenticated into the Zero Trust platform in the following ways,<br>

+1. Primary authentication<br>
+2. Secondary authentication<br>

+The primary authentication mode can be any of the following
+<h5>Password</h5>
 A username password can be used to authenticate a user into the platform.
-The admin need only add the user into the system, the password confirmation can be done from the side of the end user.
+The admin need to add the user at the IDP of the ZTA platform at the admin UI.
+The password confirmation can be done from the side of the end user againt the information present at the ZT Controller.

-SAML
+<h5>SAML</h5>
 Instasafe Zero Trust can act as a SAML Service Provider to utilize any third party IDPs to log users into the system.
-Both IDP Initiated and SP Initiated modes of SAML Authentication are supported by the ZTAA platform AD
+Both IDP Initiated and SP Initiated modes of SAML Authentication are supported by the ZTAA platform

+<h5>AD</h5>
-Companies with existing Active Directories can add their servers to the platform and ZTAA will contact the AD server to authenticate the user’s credentials without the need to register the users into the platform.
+Companies with existing Active Directories can add their servers to the platform and ZTAA will contact the AD server to authenticate the user’s credentials without the need to register the users individually into the platform.
 Further details about syncing the AD profiles can be found under the Directory Sync Profiles.

-OAuth
+<h5>OAuth</h5>

 In addition to the the primary authentication schemes, Instasafe offers several MultiFactor authentication schemes like OTPs, Captcha and Security Questions can be configured.

 The Session timeout i.e  the event occuring when a user does not perform any action on the platform during an interval and is subsequently logged out due to inactivity can be configured according to the company policy.